A Compendium of Insightful Information for Our Phoenix Community – Vol. 2

 Advantages of Using Delay Differential versus Ordinary Delay Equations in Population PK/PD Modeling

 When ordinary differential equations are used in PK/PD modeling, the future state of a system is totally determined by its present value.
 However this approach does not capture reality – in PK/PD the measured response of an orally administered drug is frequently delayed and thus the future state needs to be determined not only by its present value(s) but also by its past value(s).
-Delay Differential Equations (DDEs), which are ODEs that incorporate a delay, provide an alternate, more flexible approach to generate more complex dynamics than their corresponding ODEs, thereby eliminating the disadvantages associated with ODEs.
+Delay Differential Equations (DDEs), which are ODEs that incorporate a delay, provide an alternate, more flexible approach to generate more complex dynamics than their corresponding ODEs, thereby eliminating the disadvantages associated with TCMs.
 DDEs, which can be either discrete or distributed, are extensions of ODEs, complement TCMs and other models, and provide a more general and simpler way to model delayed outcomes including absorption, distribution, PK/PD link, and drug response.

-DDEs offer numerous advantages:
+DDEs offer numerous advantages over TCMs:

 - DDE’s are more efficient and less error-prone